slowli/externref/README.md

 a WASM module by the host environment.
 Such references cannot be forged in the WASM code and can be associated with arbitrary host data, thus making them a good alternative to ad-hoc handles (e.g., numeric ones).
-References cannot be stored in WASM linear memory; they are thus confined to the stack and tables with `externref` elements.
+References cannot be stored in WASM linear memory; they are confined to the stack and tables with `externref` elements.

 Rust does not support reference types natively; there is no way to produce an import / export that has `externref` as an argument or a return type. [`wasm-bindgen`] patches WASM if